The International Community School (ICS) is a DeKalb County, Georgia Charter School

 International Community School

-At ICS, the International Baccalaureate Primary Years Program (IBPYP) is a framework for the Georgia Performance Standards of the Quality Core Curriculum.
-The IBPYP is a trans-disciplinary program of international education designed to focus on the total growth of the developing child.
-It fosters the development of the whole child, encompassing social, physical, emotional and cultural needs in addition to academic development.
-ICS is currently waiting for official authorization from the International Baccalaureate Organization to be a World School.
+The International Baccalaureate Primary Years Program is a framework for the Georgia Performance Standards of the Quality Core Curriculum.
+The IBPYP is a trans-disciplinary program of international education designed to focus on the development of the whole child.
+In addition to academic development, it encompasses social, physical, emotional and cultural needs.
+The Georgia Performance Standards (GPS) are the state-mandated, standards-based curriculum for English language arts, mathematics, science, and social studies.

+ICS is a tuition free charter school.
 Funding comes from a variety of sources, including federal, county, and state funds supplemented by donations from individuals, foundations, businesses, faith groups, and corporations.

 ICS has met the requirements for No Child Left Behind for the past four years, since it began.
 It was commended by the Georgia Board of Education this year, one of two schools for disadvantaged children to receive the commendation.
 ICS began tracking evaluative measures last school year, and expects to see the trends in the school over the next few years.